 Do I need a computer?
 Or can I make it with a phone or a tablet?

-I connect the Cricut to my laptop computer, but you can download the Cricut Design Space App on your phone or tablet and make your project from there.
-If you are doing heavy work on the Cricut such as engraving, you do need to use a computer.
+If you are doing heavy work on the Cricut such as engraving, you do need to use a computer rather than a phone or a tablet.
 That's because it takes a long time to do detailed engraving and the phone or tablet would shut off before it could finish.

 Be sure to download the free Cricut Design Space software from Cricut.
 Here are Cricut's instructions on how to do that.

-To make a 3D project like a glitter or putz house with your Cricut, you need SVG cut files.
-SVG stands for scalable vector graphics which means that the resolution of the files stays the same not matter what the size.
-In other words, it is scalable unlike a photo, for example, which loses resolution (and looks pixelated) when it is enlarged.
+SVG stands for scalable vector graphics which means that the resolution of the files stays the same no matter what the size.
+In other words, the file is scalable unlike a photo, for example, which loses resolution (and looks pixelated) when enlarged.

 Here's another SVG pattern as an example.
 This is the Thanksgiving Putz house with all its pieces.

 When you download an SVG file, it is usually in a zipped or compressed format.
 On a Mac computer simply click on the file and it will be unzipped.
-On a Windows computer, you have to extract the file.

 Where do I get SVG cut files to make little houses?